 A normally fertilized egg (zygote) will show two pronuclei representing the genetic material from the egg and sperm.

-The following day, embryos should divide into 4 cells, the day after into 8 cells.
+The following day, embryos should divide into 4 cells and, the day after, into 8 cells.

 This picture shows a morphologically exquisite, day three, 8-cell embryo.
 At this stage, human embryos are still microscopic and invisible to the naked eye.

 By the fifth to seventh day after insemination, embryos should reach the blastocyst stage (80 or more cells).